timarkh/tsakorpus/docs/overview.rst

 Memory and disk space consumption
 ---------------------------------

-(If your corpus contains less than 1 million tokens or 100,000 sentences, you may safely skip this subsection.)
+(If your corpus contains fewer than 1 million tokens or 100,000 sentences, you may safely skip this subsection.)

 During the indexation phase, there are following primary causes of memory consumption: